HOME REFERENCES TIPS/TRICKS LINKS CONTACT

 INDEX (click text to advance to area of interest)

-12 easy steps to creating your own custom "smart" border template for AutoCAD® Electrical
+12 easy steps for creating your own custom "smart" border/title block template for AutoCAD® Electrical

 1. Develop the basic border drawing for your company.
 Type ATTDEF at the command prompt to insert attributes.
 Insert attributes with tag names such as SHEET, TOTALSHEETS, DESC1, DESC2, DESC3, REV, DWGNO, etc., setting such properties as text height, width factor, justification etc.